 Applicable to: lithium metal batteries (those non-chargeable batteries you find in watches and thermometers).

 Applicable to: lithium-metal with and in equipment (such as a watch with a loose battery)

 What Are The Regulations For Transporting Lithium Batteries By Sea?

 Completely enclose the batteries.

-The Code requires lithium cells and batteries, except when installed in equipment, to be packed in inner packaging that completely enclose the cell and battery.
+The Code requires lithium cells and batteries, except when installed in equipment, to be packed in inner packaging that completely encloses the cell and battery.
 They must be protected so as to prevent short circuits, and examples of how to do this are listed above.

 Each package must also be marked with the new lithium battery label as follows:

-Each battery-package must be capable of withstanding a 1.2 m drop test in any orientation without damage to cells or batteries (except if the batteries are themselves installed in equipment).
+Each battery package must be capable of withstanding a 1.2 m drop test in any orientation without damage to cells or batteries (except if the batteries are themselves installed in equipment).

 The drop test cannot result in shifting the contents causing battery to battery (or cell to cell) contact.
 The contents also cannot be released.